Flotomate/product_docs/source/change-management/cm-custom-rules.rst

    c.
 Having an assigned Technician.

    d.
-Having a Backout plan.
+Having a Back-out plan.

    e.
 Having a Rollout plan.